Relic-Repo/crux/README.md

 - Legendary actions

 ### Interactive Features
+- Flippable character portrait (click to flip for more Stats)
 - Right-click on item name/icon for fast-forward activation (skips dialog)
 - Click item name to expand and view description
 - Quick access to: